flarum/flarum/readme.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/flarum/flarum)

-**UPDATE 28/05/15: We are going to be continuing development of Flarum behind closed doors (off GitHub) until it’s ready for beta in July.
-[See the roadmap »](https://github.com/flarum/core/issues/74)**

 ## Goals

 - **Fast and simple.** No clutter, no bloat, no complex dependencies.
 Flarum is built with PHP so it's quick and easy to deploy.
 The interface is powered by Mithril, a highly performant JavaScript framework with a tiny footprint.